-- Install the K2 Media Client in its permanent location.
+- 1. Install the K2 Media Client in its permanent location.

-- Provide power to the K2 Media Client.
+- 2. Provide power to the K2 Media Client.

-- Connect cables as follows:
+- 3. Connect cables as follows:

 Connect GigE port 1 to a control port on the K2 Ethernet switch.
-For a redundant connection connect GigE ports 1 and 3 to control ports on the K2 Ethernet switch.
+For a redundant connection connect GigE port 1 to a control port on the A Ethernet switch and GigE port 3 to a control port on the B Ethernet switch.

-Connect GigE port 2 to a media port on the K2 Ethernet switch.
-For a redundant connection connect GigE ports 2 and 4 to media ports on the K2 Ethernet switch.
+Connect GigE port 2 to a media (iSCSI) port on the K2 Ethernet switch.
+For a redundant connection connect GigE port 2 to a media port on the A Ethernet switch and GigE port 4 to a media port on the B Ethernet switch.

 NOTE: The connections to GigE ports 2 and 4 documented here are only valid for external storage K2 Media Clients that access shared storage on a K2 Storage System.
-To connect GigE ports 2 and 4 on internal storage K2 Media Clients, refer to the Internal Storage chapter ealier in this manual
+To connect GigE ports 2 and 4 on internal storage K2 Media Clients, refer to the Internal Storage chapter earlier in this manual

-Connect keyboard, mouse, and VGA monitor.
+Connect keyboard, mouse, and VGA monitor, if configuring locally.
+You can also access the Windows desktop remotely with Windows Remote Desktop Connection.